Hubbry Logo

-Welcome to the Aliou Cissé Hub!
-This community hub — built on top of and serving as a companion to the Wikipedia article — lets you discuss, collect, and organize everything related to Aliou Cissé.
+Welcome to the community hub built on top of the Aliou Cissé Wikipedia article.
+Here, you can discuss, collect, and organize anything related to Aliou Cissé.

 Aliou Cissé was born in Ziguinchor, a town in the South-Western region of Senegal.
 His family emigrated to France when he was just nine years old, setting the stage for his future football career in Europe.